Skip to contents

 Different R Markdown Export Formats

-This package should be able to be used in any output format using R Markdown, including HTML1, PDF2, and Word.
+This package should be able to be used in any output format using R Markdown, including HTML1, PDF, and Word.
 If this is not the case, reach out to Dr. John Gabrosek or submit an issue on GitHub.

 output: